TAU-CGL/cgal-python-bindings/howto_package.md

 - **conan**: For handling complex C++-dependencies, if there are any.
 - **scikit-build**: For building a `setup.py` that allows the Python-package to build itself.

+As a further step: Continuous Integration to automatically test building the package on various systems and upload new version to PyPI.
+Currently, GitHub gives you 200 minutes/month of CI-time for free, which suffices to build projects even using template-heavy libraries like CGAL multiple times a month.

 ## What is given?

 You have to have a C++-project with